coverclock/com-diag-hourglass/README.md

 Hourglass is my implementation of a stratum-1 NTP server based on a Raspberry Pi 3 with a Uputronics GPS Board using the Ublox M8 chipset.
 Lots of people have done this before, although perhaps not exactly the way I cobbled it together.
 See the references below for pointers.
+I more or less followded Eric Raymond's "Stratum-1-Microserver HOWTO" with a few changes here and there to either customize it for my network or to fix a minor issue here and there (e.g. his udev rule didn't work for me without modification).

 REFERENCES